General Submission Guidelines

 How to apply?

-The Expression of Interest (EoI) form (available at this link) must be completed to ensure eligibility.
+The Expression of Interest (EoI) template and annexes (available at this link) must be completed to ensure eligibility.
 Reference is made in the form to SUMERNET website where information on the programme’s goal, objectives and priority themes, as well as operating approach, boundary partners, capacity development etc. is made.
 Please refer to this when submitting the EoI.

 All applications must submit an Expression of Interest and supporting documents using this online submission platform.
 Email submissions will not be accepted.